 Mutual funds can be a good way to invest if you want to diversify your portfolio without buying individual stocks or bonds.
 Aside from knowing which share class you’re investing in, you also need to know whether you’re buying an open-end or closed-end fund.
-This primer can help you understand the difference when deciding which mutual funds to buy.
+A financial advisor could help you decide which mutual funds to add to your portfolio.
+Let’s break down the differences between open-end funds and closed-end funds

 When you buy a mutual fund, you’re buying shares in that fund.
 An open-end fund has no limit on the number of shares it can issue.
 So, when you purchase your shares, more shares are created.
 If you sell your shares, the open-end fund buys them back.